dmgleichman/qt_calc/README.md

 [Qt5-book-code](https://github.com/mutse/qt5-book-code)

 This code is from the book:
-C++ GUI Porgramming with Qt4 by Jasmin Blanchette and Mark Summerfield
+C++ GUI Programming with Qt4 by Jasmin Blanchette and Mark Summerfield

 The source code has been modified from Qt4 to Qt5 with only a few small changes.